 - a Compliance Report will identify the age and approval numbers of any structures on the property, and

 - an Energy Efficiency Report which will provide an overall energy efficiency star rating for the home.

 A lot of building inspection companies are very experienced in conducting vendor-building inspections and will offer seller bundle packages, where all four reports are combined into a single report.

 If you’re looking to purchase a property, while it may not be necessary, you may feel more comfortable conducting your own additional independent building inspection for added peace of mind, however in this previous post a buyer raised the issue that ‘…the competitive nature of home buying over the twelve months that we were looking meant that if you took the time to organise your own building inspection, you were likely to lose the property…’

 While it does take a little time and some extra investment on behalf of the buyer, most building inspection companies now also offer fast tracked buyers’ inspection reports at a reasonable price, so it’s well worth giving it some consideration given your home is likely to be the largest purchase you ever make.

 Another tactic suggested by a reader was that you can also make an offer “subject to satisfactory building report”, where they can request an independent inspection after making their offer.

 If you’re shopping around for a good building inspector to develop a report to accompany the sale of your home, here are a couple of good options to consider:

-First Call Property Inspections (FCPI) offer a complete inspection service including property & building inspection reports, pest inspections, compliance reports and EER reports.
+Asset Property Inspections offer a complete inspection service including property & building inspection reports, pest inspections, compliance reports and EER reports.